royboy789/Angular-Wordpress-Theme/readme.md

-Wordpress Angular Theme
+WordPress Angular Theme
 =======================

 NEW VERSION
 =============

-I have just released version 4.0 which includes the functionality added in thanks to the JSON API Wordpress Plugin.
+I have just released version 4.0 which includes the functionality added in thanks to the JSON API WordPress Plugin.
 As I make more of the functionality use this RESTful API, I still have the AJAX fallbacks in the functions.php file.

 What?
 Why?
 ==========
-I wanted to learn Angular, and I already have spent the last 10 years developing in Wordpress.
+I wanted to learn Angular, and I already have spent the last 10 years developing in WordPress.
 The best way to for me to learn was to make this.. but maybe someone else will find some awesome use for it.

-The Wordpress theme is built primarily using Front-Page.php to run as the main ng-view.
+The WordPress theme is built primarily using Front-Page.php to run as the main ng-view.

 http://www.roysivan.com/angular-wordpress-theme